Königlich Württembergische Gewehrfabrik: Creation

 The armoury was created when Württemberg, as part of the Confederation of the Rhine, needed to outfit troops for Napoleon Bonaparte.
-Workshops to get independent from foreign weapon shipments were first created 1805 in the steel mills of Christophsthal near Freudenstadt (Black forest); stocks were added in the Württemberg arsenal in Ludwigsburg.
+Workshops, to get independent from foreign weapon shipments, were first created 1805 in the steel mills of Christophsthal near Freudenstadt (Black Forest); stocks were added in the Württemberg arsenal in Ludwigsburg.

-The king of Württemberg ordered those independent workshops to be merged in a former monastery in Oberndorf am Neckar the 31-JUL-1811.
-This newly created factory began production the 6-NOV-1812 with approx. 100 employees.
+King Frederick I ordered those independent workshops to be merged in a former monastery in Oberndorf am Neckar on 31 July 1811.
+This newly created factory began production on 6 November 1812 with about 100 employees.

 The first weapons were variants of the flintlock muskets Modèle 1777, caliber .69".